0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 * The `programAsSigner` PDA, which the Auction House assigned as the **Delegate**, pulls the asset from the lister's wallet (more specifically, from the Token Account in the lister's wallet), and transfers the asset into the bidder's wallet, thus completing the trade.
 ![](https://i.imgur.com/gpAX63m.png)

-Now that we know how `executeSale` instruction works, lets discuss the two trade scenarios in which the `executeSale` instruction is executed in different ways:
+Now that we know how the `executeSale` instruction works, let's discuss the two trade scenarios in which the `executeSale` instruction is executed in different ways:

 1. *"Buying" at list price*: This is the case when a user places a bid for a listed asset, at the listed amount itself.
-In such cases, the `executeSale` instruction and the bid (**Buy Order**) is done in the same instruction, and thus the bidder "buys" the asset.
+In such cases, the `bid` and the `executeSale` instructions are executed in the same transaction, and thus the bidder effectively "buys" the asset.

 > Example:
 > * Alice lists an asset A for 5 SOL.
-This creates a **Sell Order** for the asset A.
+This creates a **Sell Order** for asset A.
-> * Bob notices the listing and places a bid of 5 SOL for the asset A. This creates a **Buy Order** for the asset A.
+> * Bob notices the listing and places a bid of 5 SOL for the asset A. This creates a **Buy Order** for asset A.
 > * This enables the marketplace to place a bid on the asset and execute the sale in the same transaction, in practice allowing Bob to "buy" asset A.

-2. *"Selling" at bid price*: This is the case when a user interested in an unlisted asset, places a bid on it.
-If the asset owner now lists the asset for the bid amount, the `executeSale` instruction and the listing (**Sell Order**) is done in the same instruction, and thus the lister "sells" the asset.
+2. *"Selling" at bid price*: This is the case when a user, interested in an unlisted asset, places a bid on it.
+If the asset owner now lists the asset for the bid amount, the `list` and the `executeSale` instructions are executed in the same instruction, and thus the lister effectively "sells" the asset at the requested price.

 > Example:
-> * Bob places a bid of 5 SOL for an unlisted asset A. This creates a **Buy Order** for the asset A.
+> * Bob places a bid of 5 SOL for an unlisted asset A. This creates a **Buy Order** for asset A.
 > * Alice notices the bid and lists the asset A for 5 SOL.
-This creates a **Sell Order** for the asset A.
+This creates a **Sell Order** for asset A.
 > * This enables the marketplace to list the asset and execute the sale in the same transaction, in practice allowing Alice to "sell" asset A.

 3. *Lister agreeing to a bid*: This is the case when the `executeSale` instruction is executed independently, after a **Buy Order** and a **Sell Order** exist for a given asset.

 > Example:
 > * Alice lists an asset A for 5 SOL.
-This creates a **Sell Order** for the asset A.
+This creates a **Sell Order** for asset A.
-> * Bob places a bid of 5 SOL for the asset A, unaware of Alice's listing. .
-This creates a **Buy Order** for the asset A.
+> * Bob places a bid of 5 SOL for asset A, unaware of Alice's listing.
+This creates a **Buy Order** for asset A.
 > * Alice notices the matching bid and executes the sale.

 ## Auctioning Fungible Assets